 Monzo can be your only bank account meaning you can have your wages paid into it and bills taken out.
 Doing the “full switch” would ensure you get the maximum benefit of all the Monzo features.

 A second option is to transfer a monthly or weekly spending allowance to Monzo and use this for any casual spending during the month.
 This way you set a fixed amount of allowed spending and you can still see where your money is going and how much you have left.

 Unsure how to use Monzo?
 Try starting with testing the second option with a plan to go #FullMonzo” in future.
 The choice is yours.

-Switching to Monzo is easy, you can use the current account switching service and have everything moved and completed within a few weeks.
+Switching to Monzo is easy, use our link here to get £5 and then use the current account switching service in the app and have everything moved and completed within a few weeks.